What is Millboard composite decking?

 Where can Millboard be used?

-Millboard is extremely versatile and can be used in practically every outdoor space to enhance decks, balconies, roof gardens, boardwalks, bridges, pontoons, seating, steps, planters and more.
+Millboard is extremely versatile and can be used in practically every outdoor space to enhance decks, balconies, roof gardens, boardwalks, bridges, pontoons, seating, steps, planters, around swimming pools and more.
+This article suggests some alternative uses for Millboard, including cladding gates and unsightly walls.

 What are the benefits vs traditional timber decking?